 After a straightforward journey into Glasgow Central Station, we had a 10 minute walk to our hotel which was located on the corner of Sauchiehall street and Buchanan Street.
 After dropping our luggage off we were straight on to the City Tour Bus, which offers a hop on service around the city with over 20 stops.
 Our first stop was to wander around Glasgow Cathedral, and then we were back on the bus to the Transport Museum.

 Hopping on a city tour bus is a great idea, as it’s the best way to see the city.
-The Transport Museum is away from the main part of the city, and it was great to pass local landmarks and get to see the SSE Music Venue.
+The Transport Museum in Glasgow is away from the main part of the city, and it was great to pass local landmarks and get to see the SSE Music Venue.
 We paid £33 for a family tour bus ticket for 2 days, which I thought was pretty good value for getting around the city.
 Plus you get the chance to learn all about the history of Glasgow with the commentary on the bus.

 After an enjoyable evening at the Hard Rock Café, followed by a good nights sleep up on the 14th floor of the Premier Inn, it was time for day 2 in Glasgow.
 If you have teenagers, you will know doubt be aware that they like to shop, so our second day was spent going around the huge shopping areas of Glasgow.
 Thankfully we never did find the second Primark, so I am chalking that up as a small victory.